Being a considerate contractor

 - ensure no deliveries take place outside of the recommended working hours

-- for large or lengthy developments you may wish to apply for Prior Consent for Noisy Works under Section 61 of The Control of Pollution Act 1974.
-This will enable you to satisfy Slough Borough Council before work begins that you have the appropriate measures in place to control noise emissions from the site.
-Application forms for Prior Consent are available from www.slough.gov.uk and by calling 01753 875255
+- for large or lengthy developments you can apply for Prior Consent for Noisy Works under Section 61 of The Control of Pollution Act 1974.
+This shows the council that you have the appropriate measures in place to control noise emissions from the site, before work begins.
+Download the Prior Consent application form or call 01753 475111 to receive a copy

 - do not burn waste on site, ensure you have adequate means of disposing of your waste